 - Pain with bowel movement

-I am a Reproductive Medicine and Women’s Health Specialist with over 20 years experience in the diagnosis, treatment and managing endometriosis.
+I am a Reproductive Medicine and Women’s Health Expert with over 20 years experience in the management of endometriosis.
 I have helped women all over the world with this horrible disease.
 I know all too well the trials and tribulations women have to go through before someone actually listens and gives these poor women a proper diagnosis and get them the help they so desperately need.
 I know many of you have seen the same thing, or may actually be dealing with the disease itself

 “Period pain IS NOT normal” and all too often women are told that period pain and other associated symptoms is normal and nothing could be further from the truth.
 We need to educate women and young girls that period pain is not normal.

 I would like to see better education and awareness for the general public, but I would also like better education and awareness for all healthcare professionals.
 I want all healthcare professionals to know what the signs and symptoms of endometriosis are so that women can be referred for appropriate treatment and management.
 Early intervention and treatment is the key to treating this disease and managing it properly

 No woman should ever be missed, or dismissed with this horrible disease every again.
 Let’s end the silence on endometriosis and bring awareness to every woman and healthcare practitioner on this planet that period pain IS NOT normal.

 The ConceptShen range of formulas has specific protocols to help with the management of endometriosis.